Annual Conference

 • In order for your proposal to be considered “complete” and entered into the review process, you must click the “submit” button at the top right of the proposal page.
 In order to submit your proposal, all proposal tasks must be completed.
 You will receive a confirmation email when you have submitted your proposal successfully.

-• If the conference switches to a virtual or hybrid model, you may be asked to reformat your presentation for the virtual landscape.
+• If the conference switches to a virtual or hybrid model due to unforeseen circumstances, you may be asked to reformat your presentation for the virtual landscape.

 New This Year